Coldwater Campground

 At 8,900 feet, Coldwater Campground is the biggest campground in the Mammoth Lakes Basin.
 It sits right by Lake Mary and the Duck Pass trailhead, so it’s a great spot to stay if you’re planning to spend your time hiking or fishing.

-The best sites are the ones right on the banks of Coldwater Creek or Mammoth Creek, which both flow right past the campground.
-You get plenty of shade and the sound of the water all night, which makes it one of the more peaceful places to camp.
-It feels remote once you’re settled in, even though Mammoth Lakes is only a 10-minute drive back down the road.
+The best sites are the ones right on the banks of Coldwater Creek or Mammoth Creek.
+You get plenty of shade and the sound of the water all night.

 Just keep in mind the elevation.
 It stays much cooler here than in the valley or in town, so while the days are great, you should expect afternoon thunderstorms and nights that can drop below freezing.